emer/axon/README.md

 * `CaSyn += (SpikeG * Spike - CaSyn) / SynTau`

-Finally, various peripheral aspects of learning (learning rate modulation, thresholds, etc) and some performance statistics use simple cascaded time-integrals of spike-driven Ca at the Neuron level, in the `CaSpk` variables.
+Finally, various peripheral aspects of learning (learning rate modulation, thresholds, etc) and some performance statistics use simple cascaded time-integrals of spike-driven Ca at the Neuron level, in the `CaSpike` variables.
 The initial Ca level from spiking is just multiplied by a gain factor:

-* `SpikeG` (8 or 12) = gain multiplier on spike for computing `CaSpk`: increasing this directly affects the magnitude of the trace values, learning rate in Target layers, and other factors that depend on `CaSpk` values: `RLRate`, `UpdateThr`.  `Path.KinaseCa.SpikeG` provides an additional gain factor specific to the synapse-level trace factors, without affecting neuron-level `CaSpk` values.
+* `SpikeG` (8 or 12) = gain multiplier on spike for computing `CaSpike`: increasing this directly affects the magnitude of the trace values, learning rate in Target layers, and other factors that depend on `CaSpike` values: `RLRate`, `UpdateThr`.  `Path.KinaseCa.SpikeG` provides an additional gain factor specific to the synapse-level trace factors, without affecting neuron-level `CaSpike` values.
 Larger networks require higher gain factors at the neuron level -- 12, vs 8 for smaller.

 The cascaded integration of these variables is:
 ```Go